ingemarparra/inixe-cicd/README.md

 Even though we know we want and also placed a couple of constraints, there are many ways to achieve our goal, so I'm going to teach you two approaches and let you think about both of them and then choose the one you like the most.

 There is the [Serverless Framework Way](https://www.serverless.com) and the [Cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) Way.
-Both are good approaches.
+Both are good approaches and I'll try to cover both of them.

 Other prerequisites are: